jackbayliss/laravel-model-connections/README.md

 ],
 ```

-There's no first-party way to say "this specific model should read from a replica, but that model should always hit the primary."
-This package fills that gap — giving you per-model control over read and write connections without touching your connection config.
+There's no first-party way to set specific models to only read.
+This package gives you control over read and write connections per model without touching your connection config.

 ## Supports
 - Laravel 12